Introduction

 VFS Initialization

-By default, the VFS has been initialized in main.c
+By default, the VFS has been initialized in main.c as follows:

 void app_filesystem_init(void)